 Robert McCall.
 Holy shit.
 This man is pushing sixty, but fully capable of killing people with the contents of a room, finding out virtually everything about you, and will destroy everything you have if you don't listen to him.
 Thank God he's one of the good guys and he only does this shit to really bad people who hurt and abuse others.

 The battle in Home Mart is basically a scene from a slasher movie put into a action film; Robert turns off all the lights and begins eliminating the mooks in Jason Voorhees-esqe ways like hanging a guy with a barb-wire noose, putting hedge trimmers through another's neck, and putting a drill through a mook's head.
 The barb-wire hanging is particularly chilling as Robert stares at the mook with cold rage as the man is strangled and bleeds out.

 As well deserved as it is, Slavi's death is this trope, not because of how he was killed, but his last moments when Robert coldly tells him how this all could've been avoided by just leaving Alina alone, and now, he's going to die on the floor while she lives another day.
 Then, the audience gets a POV view of Slavi's vision blurring as Robert counts down his last seconds.

-The Woobie: Alina in the film.
+The Woobie: Alina.
 Forced into prostitution, and clearly doesn't enjoy what she does, but doesn't have any way to escape.
 Even sadder when she's shown interacting with McCall, and the audience gets a glimpse of the normal teenager she could have been.
+Also she loses her friend Mandy when Teddy strangles her to death.
 Fortunately, she's able to survive her injuries, and by the end has started to go to school and has a safer job.